Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Methods

+To seamlessly integrate different foundation models, our pipeline is designed to support both interactive and non-interactive foundation models.
+For promptable models, prompts generated in the previous step, denoted as $\mathit{P}_i$ with $i \in \{\mathit{click}, \mathit{box}, \mathit{mask}\}$, are used to guide the segmentation refinement.
+The foundation model can select any supported prompt type (i.e., click, box, or mask) according to its interface, enabling flexible integration across models with different prompting mechanisms.
+For foundation models that do not support prompting (i.e. vesselFM \cite{wittmann_2025CVPR_vesselfm}), the same pipeline simply feeds the input images directly to the foundation model without prompts.
+In our experiments with nnInteractive and MedSAM2, we use atlas-derived mask prompts by default, and analyze click/box/mask prompting in Sec.~\ref{sec:ablation}.

-This unified design allows our pipeline to adapt to different scenarios and leverage the strengths of both interactive and domain-specific foundation models.
+This unified auto-prompting design allows our pipeline to flexibly adapt to different foundation models and scenarios, leveraging prompting when available while remaining compatible with models that operate without prompts.
 The foundation model output can be expressed as: